CodyHulsey/cookie_stand_201/README.md

 - I created a logo and tagline
 - Practiced consistent formatting across different pages
 =======
-# cookie_stand_201
 201 Class Project - OOP JavaScript

- +Created by Cody Hulsey
+Created by Cody Hulsey

- +Date: 5/5/2016
+Date: 5/5/2016

  During this assignment I completed the following:
  - Created a table that was laid out cleanly